 I remember on Sunday being taken to another cardiac recovery area on the third floor in the hospital, one less intense.
 Nurses had multiple patients in this area.
 I was later told “eight patients.”
 A nurse introduced herself as my nurse and said I would be able to take a shower on Monday and that when I could walk to the end of the hallway and put my fingerprints on the window, I would be ready to go home.
 After I was settled into my room, a code blue was issued and “my” nurse became that mystery person’s nurse.
 I was assigned another.
 No one else was aware of the promise made to me that my fingerprints on the far window would indicate I was ready to go home.
 I touched that window daily, starting on Monday, but was not released until Wednesday.

-I remember a respiratory therapist with trainees in tow and pains in my abdomen, warranting an ultrasound scan of my gall bladder, revealing only “sludge.”
+I remember a respiratory therapist with trainees in tow.
+I remember pains in my abdomen, warranting an ultrasound scan of my gall bladder, revealing only “normal sludge for a bedridden patient.”
 After listening to the gas sounds in my abdomen, the next respiratory therapist decided we should try a different type of respiratory therapy, one that did not force air into my lungs and gut.
 The first was used, I was told, because one of my lungs had partially collapsed.
 The second, a nebulizer, was much less rigorous.
 I was given ibuprofen for pain and it worked.
 I was able to sleep.

 I sat on a bench in the bathroom and my Monday shower was scary.
 I was sure the incision in my chest would open up and I would spill out, but it did not.
 I sat there in solitude, the nurse standing outside and offering to help as I needed.
 I was still trying to maintain some modesty.